 Okay then.

-[IF RESPONDENT IS INCARCERATED THEN ADD:] Before we begin, some of the questions in this survey may not be applicable given your current living situation.
+[If P1 = 3/In-Person Incarcerated Interview then add:] Before we begin, some of the questions in this survey may not be applicable given your current living situation.
 Please do your best to answer the questions.

 [FOR ALL RESPONDENTS]: Let’s begin the survey.